-What is the best vanilla protein powder?
+What are the best vanilla protein powders for sensitive stomachs?

 Egg white protein vs almond protein.

-How to use vanilla protein powder.
+How to use vanilla protein powders?

-1 serving of vanilla protein shake powder can be mixed with 1-2 cups of cold milk or water to make a vanilla protein shake.
+1 serving of vanilla protein powder can be mixed with 1-2 cups of cold milk or water to make a vanilla protein shake.
 It can also be added to smoothies, oatmeal, and recipes for an easy protein boost.
 Check out our high protein recipes for more ideas.
-If you choose to make a vanilla protein shake, use a blender or shaker bottle.
+If you do choose to make a vanilla protein shake, use a blender or shaker bottle.
 Unlike other companies, we do not use food additives to help our vanilla protein powders dissolve.

-When to use vanilla protein powder.
+When to use vanilla protein powders?

 The best time to add vanilla protein powder to your diet is in the morning.
 Eating lots of protein breakfast will keep you full until lunch, discourage overeating, and reduce snacking later in the day.
 Higher protein intake at breakfast is also associated with higher total daily protein intake.
 In other words, a high protein breakfast, despite its satiating effects, allows you to maximize the amount of protein that you consume over the course of the day.